apify/apify-docs/sources/platform/storage/dataset.md

 await Actor.exit();
 ```

-> Make sure to use the `await` keyword when calling `pushData()`, otherwise the actor process might finish before the data are stored.
+> Make sure to use the `await` keyword when calling `pushData()`, otherwise the Actor process might finish before the data are stored.

-If you want to use something other than the default dataset, e.g. a dataset that you share between actors or between actor runs, you can use the [Actor.openDataset()](/sdk/js/api/apify/class/Actor#openDataset) method.
+If you want to use something other than the default dataset, e.g. a dataset that you share between Actors or between Actor runs, you can use the [Actor.openDataset()](/sdk/js/reference/class/Actor#openDataset) method.

 ```js
 import { Actor } from 'apify';